SkylineCommunications/dataminer-docs/connector-help/connector_help/NTP RCP.md

 ## How to use

-The **General** page shows basic information about the device such as **Version, Number of Users, Matrices, Macros, Virtual GPIs, Levels, Sources**,and **Destinations**.
+The **General** page shows basic information about the device such as **Version, Number of Users, Matrices, Macros, Virtual GPIs, Levels, Sources**, and **Destinations**.
 It also includes a **Refresh** button, which refreshes the matrix information.
 With the **Park Input** parameter you can configure to which input an output should be connected when a crosspoint is disconnected.

 The **Logical Lines** page contains **Sources** and **Destinations** tables.